statsbomb/statsbombpy/README.md

      "gender": "male"
 }

-events = get_competition_events(competition=bundesliga) # if you want to store all events in a given match on a single dataframe
+events = get_competition_events(competition=bundesliga) # if you want to store all events in a given competition on a single dataframe

 grouped_events = get_competition_events(competition=bundesliga, split=True)
 grouped_events["dribbles"]